We may earn money or products from the companies mentioned in this post. For more information please refer to Privacy and Disclosure Page.

 The Witch Hysteria Solution

-I found it so interesting that is was the townspeople themselves who finally put an end to the witch trials.
-It took them a while to be sure but once they decided enough was enough, they banded together, defended and stood by each other, and put an end to a devastating American trend.
+I found it so interesting that is was the townspeople themselves who put an end to the trials.
+It took them a while to be sure but once they decided enough was enough, they banded together, defended and stood by each other, and put an end to a devastating trend.
 To grab a phrase from the book, ‘Andover provided the organized opposition that the region needed to put out the blaze that the town helped to ignite in the first place.’
 The town paid a terrible price but no other New England community fell to such disaster again.

 Win a Copy of In the Shadow of Salem For Yourself